-Richard Schulz, Gerontology, UCSUR

-Mary Crossley, School of Law

-Funder: University of Pittsburgh School of Law
+Mary Crossley, School of LawFunder:University of Pittsburgh School of LawPeriod:06/10-12/10

-Analyzed the U.S. News & World Report annual ranking of law schools for the University of Pittsburgh Law School in order to better understand the most important factors that contribute to the rankings and to develop insight into the effects of potential Law School modifications.
+Analyze the U.S. News & World Report annual ranking of law schools for the University of Pittsburgh School of Law to better understand the factors that contribute to the rankings and develop insight into the effects of potential law school modifications.